zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 🤝*Collaborations from both industry and academia are highly welcomed.
 If you are interested in my researches, feel free to reach out!*

-<span style="background-color: yellow;">📢I am actively looking for a postdoc position in relevant research areas.</span>
+<span style="background-color: yellow;">📢I am actively looking for a research position in relevant topics.</span>

 ## Research Outputs